dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 5/02 Access-instance.md

 Use the IBM Cloud Shell window that was opened in the next steps.

 4. In the upper-right of the IBM Cloud Shell window is a square icon with an "up" arrow.
-Click this icon to upload a file.
-Upload the SSH key downloaded earlier.
+Click this icon (**A**) and upload the SSH key downloaded earlier.

     ![image](https://github.com/user-attachments/assets/9f3a6d46-a300-43d5-86f8-c847bf592766)